brain-bzh/efficient-deep-learning/lab1.md

 ### TASK 1.
 Train a model from scratch

-Choose a model among the following ones :
+From the following [directory](https://github.com/kuangliu/pytorch-cifar), which contains models adapted to the CIFAR10 dataset, choose a model among the following ones :
 - ResNet
 - PreActResNet
 - DenseNet